SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 ==================================================================
 Practical I - Detectio of Open Chromatin regions & Footprint calling & Transcription factor prediction
 ==================================================================
-In the first practical, we will perform footprint analysis and motif matching with `HINT <http://www.regulatory-genomics.org/hint/>`_ to identify cell specific binding sites from open chromatin data (ATAC-seq).
+In the first practical, we will perform footprint analysis and motif matching with `HINT <http://www.regulatory-genomics.org/hint/>`_ to identify cell specific binding sites from open chromatin data (ATAC-seq). **Note, be sure you have installed Docker and pulled the container which includes all tools and data for this tutorial.**

 Example data
 -----------------------------------------------
 We will analyse here chromatin (ATAC-seq) and gene expression data during human mesoderm development from `Koh PW et al 2016 <https://pubmed.ncbi.nlm.nih.gov/27996962/#&gid=article-figures&pid=figure-1-uid-0>`_.
-Here, we will focus on regulatory changes between hESC cells and Cardiac mesoderm cells, which were performed in biological duplicates.
+Here, we focus on regulatory changes between hESC cells and Cardiac mesoderm cells, which were performed in biological duplicates.

 Step 1: Quality check, aligment and peak calling of ATAC-seq data